 With legal recognition of same-sex marriage when the United States Supreme Court decided Obergefell v Hodges in 2015, comes the legal issues that may accompany adoption, separation, divorce and other family law matters in North Carolina.
 The issues that may now factor into a same-sex separation are many of the issues that heterosexual couples experience (e.g., divorce, child custody, child support, spousal support, alimony, and property settlement and equitable distribution).
 However, the legal implications for the LGBTQ citizens of North Carolina may not be as clear.

 At Weaver, Bennett & Bland, our family lawyers are your advocates to help protect your family, help you understand your rights, and help make sure you understand the legal complexities that can affect your family during same-sex separation and divorce.
-For a consultation or to receive more information about our LGBTQ family law services near Charlotte, contact us at (704) 844-1400.
+For a consultation or to receive more information about our LGBTQ family law services throughout Mecklenburg and Union County, contact us at (704) 844-1400.

 Can we have a same-sex marriage adoption in North Carolina?

 In North Carolina, even if same-sex couples were legally married in another state, previous to the law change the couples were prohibited from adopting children.
 When the law recognized same-sex marriage, those couples became eligible to adopt children together as spouses.
 Additionally, where only one parent was the legal or adoptive parent, the parent-child relationship for the other spouse can now be formalized through step-parent adoption.